Latenode

 What this template does

-• Triggers on new events in a Microsoft Outlook calendar
+• Automatically synchronize new events from Microsoft Outlook calendar to Google Calendar

 How it works